 Accommodations and Facilities

+Off-campus housing.
 Students who would prefer to stay off campus may make their own, private arrangements through University of the West Indies, Cave Hill's off-campus housing program, “CHILL Housing.”
 As noted on the CHILL Housing webpage, UWI offers the assistance of its Accommodations Office staff.
 Please be very careful to keep transportation in mind, as public transportation may not always be reliable, taxis can be expensive, and driving is British-style, on the left side of the road.

 The Faculty of Law building is shown as number 26 (upper right) on the Cave Hill Campus map (176 KB PDF).

-"Law Library of the University of West Indies at the Cave Hill Campus in Barbados is centrally located within the Faculty of Law, and forms an integral part thereof.
-With modern and functional facilities and a rapidly developing collection of West Indian and other Commonwealth legal materials, it is considered the primary legal library in the region.
+Law library.
+UWI's well-regarded law library lies in the heart of the building and boasts rare and comprehensive collections on West Indian law: "With modern and functional facilities and a rapidly developing collection of West Indian and other Commonwealth legal materials, it is considered the primary legal library in the region.
 The book collection, now numbering in excess of 110,000, includes most of the statutes, law reports, texts, law revision commission reports, etc. of the major Commonwealth countries as well as a basic selection of American legal materials.
 The Law Library subscribes to approximately 620 legal periodicals.
 The collection's unique feature is the West Indian section, including pre-1900 laws of the region which have been acquired on microfilm."

-The air-conditioned Law Library is open Monday through Friday, 9:00 a.m. – 6:00 p.m.
+The Law Library is open Monday through Friday, 9:00 a.m. – 6:00 p.m.

 The buildings and dormitories on the Cave Hill Campus of the University of the West Indies are accessible (with limited exceptions) to individuals with differing abilities.
 The law building consists of several levels and does not have an elevator and therefore may be challenging for students with limited mobility.
 The law school classroom and administrative office are wheelchair accessible.